The Design Process: How to Re-Build Exhibits at Science World

-Most recently, our BodyWorks Gallery underwent a much needed upgrade.
-What does it take to rebuild exhibits at Science World?
+More recently, our BodyWorks Gallery underwent a much needed upgrade, updating the content and the look of the exhibits.
+So what does it take to rebuild exhibits at Science World?
 Read about the process below.

 Research up-to-date science content

 First, our gallery curator, Friderike Moon, conducts research to ensure our science content is current and accessible.
-She also determines the appropriate “voice” for the gallery copy.
-Should the copy be playful or serious?
-Who is the audience for this copy?
-These are all questions that Friderike ponders!
+She also determines the appropriate “voice” for the text – should the tone be playful or serious?
+An important question to ask when choosing this voice is who is the audience for this content?

 Get an expert to create new copy

-After the voice is determined, the next step is to engage an expert writer to create new label copy (the text on the panels that accompanies the exhibits).
-For this particular gallery, we asked Raymond Nakamura, a writer and frequent Science World collaborator, to take on this job.
+Once the voice has been determined, the next step is to engage an expert writer to create new label copy (the text on the panels that accompanies the exhibits).
+For this particular gallery, we asked Raymond Nakamura, a writer and frequent Science World collaborator, to take on this job..

 Rejuvenate the exhibits

 After the copy has been written, we turn our attention to the design of the exhibits within the gallery.
-Every time we bring new exhibits onto the floor, we prototype the heck out of them to make sure they are fully functional.
-In the case of BodyWorks, our human performance exhibits were already well-tested, withstanding the test of time.
-So why fix what isn’t broken?
+Every time we bring new exhibits onto the floor, we prototype the heck out of them to make sure that they’re accessible, easy to use and durable.
+In the case of BodyWorks, our human performance exhibits were already well-tested, having already been around for 16 years– so why fix what isn’t broken?

 Out with the brown…